aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 <u>**Create an authorization to associate with this new zone**</u>

-Still in the workload account; create an association request authorization to allow the shared VPC to associate with this new zone.
+While still in the workload account; you need to create an association request authorization to allow the shared VPC to associate with this newly created Route53 PHZ.

 ```
 aws route53 create-vpc-association-authorization --hosted-zone-id <ZONE_ID> --vpc VPCRegion=<SHARED_VPC_REGION>,VPCId=<SHARED_VPC_ID>